matildepark/matildepark.ca/cv/index.md

 - **[Tlon Corporation](https://tlon.io)**, June 2019 - Present

+From June 2019 to March 2020 I was a software developer on the Landscape team.
+Since April 2020, I lead the Landscape team, organising and executing our product cycles; managing a team of four; and serving as a developer.

 _Designing and executing userspace software for Urbit, an operating system and peer-to-peer network built from scratch, using React and [Hoon](https://urbit.org/docs/glossary/hoon/)._

-_From June 2019 to March 2020 I was a software developer on the Landscape team.
-Since April 2020, I lead the Landscape team, organising and executing our product cycles; managing a team of four; and serving as a developer._

 _I've also also [written](https://urbit.org/blog/tools-of-our-own/) on the project; given talks regarding our interface and our design principles; lead and participate in communications and product sprints internally several times per year; and represent the project at conferences._